Sznv91/graduation-TopJava/README.md

 Creat object can only user with role "[ADMIN](README.MD#Note)".
 Restaurant can be creat without "menu" and flag "enable".
 Flag "enable" will be installed to "true" automatically.
-If the "id" field is defined in the JSON body, it will be ignored and the new object "Restaurant" will be assigned an ID from the DB.
+If the "id" or date in menu fields defined in the JSON body, it will be ignored and the new object "Restaurant" will be assigned an ID from the DB, date dish in a menu was install to current date.
 The field "name" are required.

 #Add Dishes: